hsghori/CS-Notes/artificial_intelligence_notes.md

 then eliminate it.
 	- Given some query $P(Q | E_1=e_1,...E_k=e_k)$
 	- Start with local CPTs
-	- While there are still hiden variables
+	- While there are still hidden variables
 		- Pick a hidden variable H
 		- Join all factors mentioning H
-		- Eliminate (sume over) H - this generates another factor.
+		- Eliminate (sum over) H - this generates another factor.
 	- Join all remaining factors and normalize by $P(e_1...e_k)$.
 - Example